Orhun123/Orhun123/README.md

 ### Hi there 👋
-Hi, my name is Orhun Aysan.
+My name is Orhun Aysan.
 I'm a freshman at Bilkent University.